-Zigbee Relay Switches: Smart, Wireless Control for Energy & HVAC Systems
+Zigbee Relay: Smart Wireless Control for Energy, HVAC and Lighting Systems

-Zigbee relay switches are the intelligent, wireless building blocks behind modern energy management, HVAC automation, and smart lighting systems.
-Unlike traditional switches, these devices enable remote control, scheduling, and integration into broader IoT ecosystems—all without the need for rewiring or complex infrastructure.
+Zigbee relays are the intelligent wireless building blocks behind modern energy management, HVAC automation, and smart lighting systems..
+Unlike traditional switches, these Zigbee relay switches enable remote control, scheduling, and integration into broader IoT ecosystems—all without the need for rewiring or complex infrastructure.
 As a leading IoT device manufacturer and ODM provider, OWON designs and produces a full range of Zigbee relay switches that are deployed worldwide in residential, commercial, and industrial applications.

 Our products include in-wall switches, DIN rail relays, smart plugs, and modular relay boards—all compatible with Zigbee 3.0 for seamless integration into existing smart home or building management systems.
 Whether you’re automating lighting, controlling HVAC equipment, monitoring energy usage, or building a custom smart solution, OWON’s Zigbee relays offer reliability, flexibility, and local API access for full system control.

-A Zigbee relay switch is a wireless device that uses the Zigbee communication protocol to receive control signals and physically open or close an electrical circuit.
-It acts as a remotely operated “switch” for lights, motors, HVAC units, pumps, and other electrical loads.
-Unlike standard smart switches, a relay can handle higher currents and is often used in energy management, industrial control, and HVAC automation.
+A Zigbee relay is a wireless device that uses the Zigbee communication protocol to receive control signals and physically open or close an electrical circuit.
+It acts as a remotely operated switch for lights, motors, HVAC units, pumps, and other electrical loads.
+Unlike standard smart switches, a relay can handle higher currents and is widely used in energy management, industrial control, and HVAC automation systems.

-At OWON, we manufacture Zigbee relay switches in various form factors:
+At OWON, we manufacture Zigbee relay devices in multiple form factors to support different installation scenarios:

-All devices support Zigbee 3.0 and can be paired with Zigbee gateways such as our SED-X5 or SED-K3 for local or cloud-based management.
+All OWON devices support Zigbee 3.0 and can be paired with Zigbee gateways such as SED-X5 or SED-K3 for local or cloud-based device management.

-1. Signal Reception: The switch receives a wireless command from a Zigbee gateway, smartphone app, sensor, or another Zigbee device.
+1. Wireless command received – The Zigbee relay receives a command from a Zigbee gateway, smartphone app, sensor, or another device in the network.

-2. Circuit Control: An internal relay physically opens or closes the connected electrical circuit.
+2. Internal relay switching – An internal relay component physically opens or closes the connected electrical circuit to control the load.

-3. Status Feedback: The switch reports its state (ON/OFF, load current, power consumption) back to the controller.
+3. Status feedback to gateway – The relay reports its operating status (ON/OFF, voltage, current, power consumption) back to the gateway or management platform.

 Not all wiring scenarios are the same.
 That’s why OWON offers specialized versions: